nuoframework/PythonIp/README.md

-# getip
+# PythonIp
-Sample script to get public and private IP from Python only with built-in libraries.
-It uses tkinter for GUI.

-For private ip it uses socket library.

-For public ip it uses urllib.request.
+This is a tool that is used to see your private and public ip and to locate any ip